BalrajGupta/Home-Automation/README.md

 ![Alt](https://github.com/BalrajGupta/Home-Automation/blob/master/block%20diagram.png)
 # Hardware
 The following hardware were used for test the project:
+- A Wifi Router to connect all devices.
-- NODEMCU- ESP-8266:  Low cost IoT microcontroller
+- NODEMCU- ESP-8266:  Low cost IoT microcontroller.
-- 8 channel Relay(5V) : to allow each microcontroller to control upto 8 A.C electrical appliances
+- 8 channel Relay(5V) : to allow each microcontroller to control upto 8 A.C electrical appliances.
-- Android smartphone with android version 7.1 and above
+- Android smartphone with android version 7.1 and above.